 Gamble Mansion for Civil War history.
 The Gamble Mansion has white columns to rival Tara and was the site of a dramatic Civil War event.
 It’s the only antebellum mansion left in South Florida, and a good reminder of region’s history.
 It’s about 40 minutes from Anna Maria Island.
-While the grounds are open, the mansion itself is closed because of the pandemic.

-Where to stay on Anna Maria Island
+Restaurants on Anna Maria Island

-There are a number of resorts, inns and hotel, but this is largely a residential island and many visitors use vacation rentals instead.
+There are a number of resorts, inns and hotels, but this is largely a residential island and many visitors use vacation rentals instead.
 Some historic cottages are available.
 Few buildings are taller than three stories.

 Here’s a link to Anna Maria Island properties on VRBO.